Geometric Model Predictive Path Integral for Agile UAV Control with Online Collision Avoidance: Related work

 \ac{MPPI} has been explored for quadrotor control in both simulation~\cite{li2025} and real-world experiments~\cite{minarik2024}.
 Although a potential for trajectory tracking and obstacle avoidance has been demonstrated, obstacle avoidance was limited to hard-coded obstacles.
 Moreover, no configuration of \ac{MPPI} demonstrated the ability to combine effective obstacle avoidance with agile and smooth trajectory tracking at the level achieved by methods dedicated to each task individually.

 More recently, \ac{PA-MPPI}~\cite{zhai2025pa-mppi} was introduced, which augments \ac{MPPI} with perception objectives for exploration when the goal is occluded.
-This extends \ac{MPPI} toward global navigation, while our proposed approach focuses on local planning and control, enabling agile flight with collision avoidance.
+This extends \ac{MPPI} toward global navigation, while our approach focuses on local planning and control for agile flight with collision avoidance.